libplctag/libplctag/README.md

 then writes them back out and rereads them from a tag named TestBigArray in a Logix-class Allen-Bradley PLC.

-The README file describes some of the more interesting ones.
+The README file in the examples directory describes some of the more interesting ones.

 ### API